EDCB Open positions

 Molecular interfaces are essential for the formation and regulation of all assemblies that sustain life, to define cellular boundaries and intracellular organization, and to mediate communication with the outer environment.
 Our laboratory has been studying the molecular mechanisms governing the association of proteins to their membrane interfaces in order to understand the functional implications of this interplay.
 Multiple projects are available that focus on the theoretical and computational investigation of the structural and dynamic properties of membrane protein systems.
 All of them are addressed in synergy with experimental collaborators to allow for an efficient integration of biochemical and biophysical data.
 Students with a background in biochemistry, physics, bioengineering and computational sciences are encouraged to apply.

 Microbes form complex communities, or microbiomes, that sustain Earth systems, underpin the health of animals and plants and fuel biotechnological applications.
 My group uses environmental genomics to study the ecology of microbiomes at global scale.
-We are looking for two PhD students to tackle the following projects:
+We are currently looking for one PhD student to tackle the following project:

-The goals of this PhD project will be to combine computational biology and environmental genomics to (i) establish a census of antiviral defense systems throughout cultivated and uncultivated microbes, (ii) map the distribution of these defense systems across microbiomes (human, ocean, soil) using metagenomics and metatranscriptomics (i.e., the direct sequencing of microbial DNA/RNA from microbial communities), and (iii) build ecological networks to unravel community-level interactions between defense systems.
+The goals of this PhD project will be to combine computational biology, environmental genomics, and microbiome data science to (1) establish a census of immune diversity across millions of microbial genomes, (2) map the distribution of these defense systems across microbiomes (human, ocean, soil) using metagenomics and metatranscriptomics (i.e., the direct sequencing of microbial DNA/RNA from microbial communities), and (3) mine this dataset to unravel the ecological constraints shaping microbial immunity.

-This work will establish the first ecological map of microbial immunity, shedding light on its ecological drivers and laying the groundwork to understand the interplay between microbial ecology and immunity.
-In addition, there will be opportunities to bridge computational and experimental microbial ecology through collaborations to test data-driven hypotheses and improve our mechanistic understanding of microbial immunity.
+This work will establish the first ecological map of microbial immunity, providing unique insight into the drivers that shape the evolution of immune strategies.
+In addition, this project will enable the identification of ecologically relevant but unknown immune domains, with ample opportunities to bridge computational and experimental biology through collaborative work to characterize promising candidates and improve our mechanistic understanding of microbial immunity.

 Barth Lab PhD project